Pilate cycle: Background

 Pontius Pilate was the prefect (governor) of the Roman province of Judea approximately from 26 to 36 AD.
 He presided over the execution of Jesus, likely due to accusations that Jesus had called himself "King of the Jews", leading Pilate to believe he was possibly fomenting a rebellion against the Herodian dynasty to bring about a "Kingdom of God".
 His activities are described in the Christian gospels that were canonized in the New Testament.
 The gospels are generally agreed to have been written between 70 and 110 AD, and provide a snapshot of Christian traditions about Pilate in the decades after Jesus's death.

 Christians in later centuries hungered for more information than the gospels provided, however.
 Just as infancy gospels expanded the stories of young Jesus, various texts were produced that expanded the story of Pilate, Jesus's trial, and Jesus's execution.
 These Passion Gospels satisfied a natural curiosity and desire to know more about Jesus's death and its aftermath.
 In addition to expanding the gospel story, many of these accounts seem to have had an apologetic motive as well.
-They aimed to reassure Christians that yes, something amazing had happened in Judea during the time of Jesus, and reliable neutral parties such as Pilate confirmed it.
+They aimed to reassure Christians that something amazing had happened in Judea during the time of Jesus, and reliable neutral parties such as Pilate confirmed it.

 Attitudes about Pilate varied, and affected the style of literature produced.
 Loosely speaking, eastern Christians revered Pilate, such as the Syrian, Coptic, and Ethiopian traditions; the Coptic tradition even deems him a saint.
 A version of this can be seen as early as the Gospel of John, which portrays Pilate more positively than the synoptic gospels.
 Western Christians were more skeptical of Pilate; during various periods of persecution by the Roman Empire, Pilate was identified as the first persecutor.
-Western attitudes softened later in an attempt to show that Christianity need not be feared and that good Romans such as Pilate had acknowledged that Jesus was not a threat to Roman rule, and the Jews were the real problem.
+Western attitudes softened later in an attempt to show that Christianity need not be feared and that good Romans such as Pilate had acknowledged that Jesus was not a threat to Roman rule, and that the Jews were the real problem.
 After Christianity became the state religion of the Roman Empire and after the fall of the Western Roman Empire, Western attitudes toward Pilate became more hostile again, as there was no longer a need to justify to pagan rulers that Christians were harmless and not criminals.

 The first major scholarly collection of the Pilate cycle was by Constantin von Tischendorf, who published a series of collections of apocrypha in their oldest known versions, notably the Evangelia Apocrypha in 1853.
 Since Tischendorf's time, more works have been discovered, but much of the baseline terminology and assumptions were set by his pioneering work.
 More recent scholars to publish collections and translations include James Keith Elliott, Bart Ehrman, and Zlatko Pleše.